 You and your family should take malaria prophylaxis routinely,

-There are several options - Mefloquine (Lariam) 2 tablets weekly; OR
+several options - Mefloquine (Lariam) 2 tablets weekly; OR Chloroquine,2

-should be started 3 days before departing
+for children.
+Anti-malarials should be started 3 days before departing

-for The Gambia and should be continued for 4 weeks after your departure.
-No
+for The Gambia and should be continued for 4 weeks after your

-accommodation must have mosquito screens on all the windows; further
+malaria.
+Your accommodation must have mosquito screens on all

-restaurants & beach bars (especially salads).
+bars (especially salads).
 Do not swim in natural fresh-water

 pools or streams to avoid bilharzia.
 Beware of sunburn, particularly

 FACILITIES IN THE GAMBIA: